panchaX00101110/sonic_pi_beatz/README.md

 # sonic_pi_beatz

-experimenting with various programming codes to create live music
+experimenting with Sonic Pi to create live music by programming code